thekondrashov/stuff/README.md

 ## Icon font generators

 * [Font Awesome to PNG online generator](http://fa2png.io/) - A small web app returning Font Awesome icons as png.
 You can define the color and size of the icons and download them directly.

+## Search Icons

+* [Free download of 10000+ icons in Windows 8, iOS 8 and Android style — Icons8](http://icons8.com/) - The world's largest original set of free icons for Windows8/Metro and iOS 8 (iPhone).
+Daily updates based on most voted ideas..